sharils/awesome/README.md

 ## Esperanto

+1. [Esperantizing Your Name](http://esperanto-chicago.org/esperantizing-your-name/ "Esperantizing Your Name – La Esperanto-Societo de Ŝikago") - Learn how to convert a name to an Esperanto name.
 1. [Etimologia vortareto](https://web.archive.org/web/20111222020427/http://www.freeweb.hu:80/etymological/Esperanto.htm "Etimologia vortareto") - The only etymology dictionary for Esperanto words I can find so far.

 ## FP